DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Methods

-where $N$ is the number of users who share the domain, $x_i$ is the number of shares by the $i$th user, and $\bar{x} = \sum_{i=1}^N x_i / N$ is the average number of shares per user. $G$ ranges from 0 to 1, with 0 indicating equal sharing and values close to 1 indicating that a few users share the domain disproportionately.
+where $N$ is the number of users who share the domain, $x_\alpha$ is the number of shares by the $\alpha$-th user, and $\bar{x} = \sum_{i=1}^N x_i / N$ is the average number of shares per user. $G$ ranges from 0 to 1, with 0 indicating equal sharing and values close to 1 indicating that a few users share the domain disproportionately.
 Note that we set the Gini index to 1 for domains shared by only one user in the bucket.
 We include the Gini index to help researchers understand the inequality of sharing events across users without releasing detailed information about these users due to privacy concerns.

+In addition to the demographic distribution of users sharing each domain, it is useful to understand the distribution of the whole population in many cases.
+Therefore, we also include a ``baseline'' variant that groups the domain-sharing event table by age, gender, race, party, state, and year-month.
+In each bucket, we calculate the same statistics as the monthly distribution data.
+We also provide the average number of unique domains shared by users in each demographic bucket and the corresponding standard deviation.
+On top of the monthly data, we further provide the distribution and baseline data covering the whole time period.
+In total, \name{}-multivariate includes four variants.

 \name{}-univariate is generated by aggregating the sharing events across all demographic dimensions except for the one of interest.
-For example, the state universe is produced by aggregating the sharing events across all age, gender, race, and party dimensions, resulting in the statistics of sharing events within different states.
-Similar to \name{}-multivariate, in each bucket of \name{}-univariate, we provide three statistics: the number of shares, the number of unique users who share the domain, and the Gini index of the sharing count across users.
+For example, the state univariate data (referred to as the ``state universe'') is produced by aggregating the sharing events across all age, gender, race, and party dimensions, resulting in the statistics of sharing events within different states.
+In each bucket of \name{}-univariate, we provide three statistics: the number of shares, the number of unique users who share the domain, and the Gini index of the sharing count across users.
+And similar to \name{}-multivariate, \name{}-univariate includes four variants: monthly distribution, monthly baseline, all-time distribution, and all-time baseline.

 The detailed data schema of the released versions of \name{}-multivariate and \name{}-univariate can be found in the Data Records section.